 (a) Keep yourselves in the love of God and let nothing move you.

-While John exhorts us to abide or dwell in God (1 John 2:6), Jude exhorts us to keep ourselves in the love of God.
-The original word for keep means watch, guard, or keep your eye on.
-When false teachers are adding things to the gospel, we need to take care that we remain in our Father’s love.
+The original word for keep (tereo) means watch, guard, or keep your eye on.
+When false teachers are baiting traps with appeals to our flesh, we need to take care that we remain in our Father’s love.

-(b) Waiting anxiously.
+(c) Waiting anxiously.
 This is a poor translation since there is no word here that means anxiously.
 Rather, the word for waiting (prosdechomai) is repeated for emphasis.
-It is the waiting that is emphasized.
 In other Bibles this is translated as “expect and patiently wait” (AMP), “looking for” (KJV), and “waiting for” (ESV).
-It is waiting with eagerness (Rom.
-8:23, Php.
-3:20).
-We are eagerly looking forward to the Lord’s return, not waiting in fear and anxiety.
+We await the Lord’s return with eagerness and confidence not anxiety and fear.

-In his eschatological parables Jesus told stories of masters, noblemen, and bridegrooms being gone “a long time” (Matt.
+In his eschatological parables Jesus told stories of noblemen and bridegrooms being gone a long time (Matt.
 24:48, 25:5, 25:19).
-Since Jesus has been gone a long time, he exhorts us to “be like servants waiting for their master” (Luke 12:36).
+He was talking about himself.
+Jesus is the master who has been gone a long time.
+Our part is to “be like servants waiting for their master” (Luke 12:36).
 The need to wait is echoed by the epistle writers.
-“Wait eagerly for our adoption as sons” (Rom 8:23); “We hope for what we do not see, with perseverance we wait eagerly for it” (Rom 8:25); “We eagerly await a Savior” (Php 3:20); “Be patient brethren, until the coming of the Lord.
+“Wait eagerly for our adoption as sons” (Rom 8:23).
+“We hope for what we do not see, with perseverance we wait eagerly for it” (Rom 8:25).
+“We eagerly await a Savior” (Php 3:20).
+“Be patient brethren, until the coming of the Lord.
 The farmer waits…” (Jas.
 5:7).